Putnam-Lab/Titrator/Protocols/Titrator_Protocol.md

     - *Note: Rinse is used to purge any air bubbles that may occur in the acid line.
 If there are more air bubbles, flick both tubes until they disappear*. ***DO NOT start titrations if there are still bubbles, this will affect the amount of acid the titrator gives the sample***.

     13. After Purging/Rinsing, click "OK" to bring the titrator screen back to home.
+    14. If you still see bubbles in the lines, redo the purging step!
-    14. Recycle (pour back) the acid into the glass bottle that is connected to the titrator by removing the small white plug and pour carefully into the bottle.
+    15. Recycle (pour back) the acid into the glass bottle that is connected to the titrator by removing the small white plug and pour carefully into the bottle.
         1. If a spill occurs, you must use the chemical wipes with DI water to soak up the acid.
-    15. Using DI water, clean the acid cup.
+    16. Using DI water, clean the acid cup.
 Leave upside down on KimWipe to dry.
-    16. Located at the right side, at the back of the Titrator, there will be a pH Sensor.
+    17. Located at the right side, at the back of the Titrator, there will be a pH Sensor.
 Place the sensor in the position marked with a black arrow, next to the propeller.
-    17. Open the grey cap on the pH sensor and leave open throughout use. pH will not be measured otherwise.
+    18. Open the grey cap on the pH sensor and leave open throughout use. pH will not be measured otherwise.
-        1. Before calibrations can be made, look at the top of the Sensor for KCl, if a sufficient amount of KCl can be seen, skip to [j].
+        1. Before calibrations can be made, look at the top of the Sensor for KCl, make sure the KCl is filled to fully cover the metal inside by the grey cap, skip to [18].
 If not, follow the step below.
         1. If KCl reservoir is low, open the cap on the sensor’s reservoir and add a few drops of KCl on the opening.
-    18. Make sure that the cap is **open at all times**, so it can measure the pH.
+    19. Make sure that the cap is **open at all times**, so it can measure the pH.
-    19. Make sure the probe rinse reservoir is filled with DI water (a plastic tube on the right side of the InMotion Pro).
+    20. Make sure the probe rinse reservoir is filled with DI water (a plastic tube on the right side of the InMotion Pro).
-    20. Once the pH probe is placed in its slot next to the propeller, fill a DI Only cup 2/3 full with DI water and place this cup in poistion 00.
+    21. Once the pH probe is placed in its slot next to the propeller, fill a DI Only cup 2/3 full with DI water and place this cup in poistion 00.
 On the Titrator screen, "Park" the autosampler.
 The pH probe should always be submerged in a liquid (DI or its storage solution).

 3. <a name="pH_Calibration"></a> **pH_Calibration**